Hopkinsville, Kentucky: Public schools

 Hopkinsville is part of the Christian County Public Schools system.

 In August 2021, Christian County Public Schools Board voted to consolidate Christian County High School, Hopkinsville High School and two Gateway Academy Campuses into one College & Career Academy High School.
-The planned opening of the school is the Fall semester of 2024, with Christian County High School and Hopkinsville High School closing the same semester.
+The planned opening of the school is the Fall semester of 2026, with Christian County High School and Hopkinsville High School closing the same semester.
+The school will be named after Christian County High School.

 Private schools

 There are three private schools in Hopkinsville: